taniatsq/tp/docs/UserGuide.md

 * The format for `DATE` is `dd-MM-yyyy`.
 * Edits the student at the specified `INDEX(S)`.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​, up to the size of the class.
-* There won't be any problem if an index is entered multiple times.
-* At least one index is provided. **Multiple number of index** is allowed at a time, separated by commas.
+* The command requires at least one index to be present at a time, though **multiple indexes** is also allowed, the latter of which needs to be separated by commas.
 * All the selected student will have their status of the selected attendance date, `DATE`, to be reflected to `STATUS`
   * The entered date, `DATE`, must exist in the student's existing list of attendance dates.
+  * `STATUS`
+    - 0 for 'Absent', represented by a red cross ❌
+    - 1 for 'Present', represented by a green tick ✅
+    - 2 for 'Valid Reason', represented by a blue dot 🔵

 Examples:
-*  `edita 1 ar/01-01-2024 st/2` Edits the attendance status of the 1st student for `01-01-2024` to `2`, indicating absence with a valid reason.
+*  `edita 1 ar/01-01-2024 st/2`: Edits the attendance status of the 1st student for `01-01-2024` to `2`, indicating absence with a valid reason.
-*  `edita 2, 3 ar/01-01-2024 st/0` Edits the attendance status of the 2nd and 3rd student for `01-01-2024` to `0`, indicating absence.
+*  `edita 2, 3 ar/01-01-2024 st/0`: Edits the attendance status of the 2nd and 3rd student for `01-01-2024` to `0`, indicating absence.

 ### Deleting an attendance record : `dela`